salemaziel/salemaziel-netlifycms/content/blog/existence-god.md

 date: 2021-05-17T05:00:34.838Z
 title: Existence = God
-description: Existence in this universe is literally everything that has ever happened, everything that is currently happening, and everything that'll ever happen in our future.
+description: Existence in this universe is literally everything that has ever happened, everything that is currently happening, and everything that will ever happen in our future.
 featuredImage: ../assets/human-existence.jpg
 ---
 **Existence is better than not existing.**